Volkswagen ID.4 SUV - MPG, running costs & CO2

 The Volkswagen ID.4 can go a long way on a charge, and a range of battery sizes are expected

 The ID.4 is underpinned by the same MEB platform as the ID.3 hatchback, albeit stretched to suit its bigger proportions.
-Battery sizes are eventually expected to span from 45kWh to 77kWh, with the larger size fitted as standard in the 1st Edition versions, like the one we've tested.
+Battery sizes span from 52kWh to 77kWh, with the larger size fitted as standard in the 1st Edition versions, like the one we've tested, Family and Max trims and the high-performance GTX.

 Volkswagen ID.4 MPG & CO2

-The largest pack is capable of an official range of 310 miles from a single charge, which far exceeds the 260 miles offered by the rival Volvo XC40 Recharge P8.
-We managed around 235 miles on a cold day, while the trip computer's predicted range appeared to drop at the same rate as the miles travelled.
+The largest pack is capable of an official range of up to 323 miles from a single charge in the ID.4 Life, which far exceeds the 260 miles offered by the rival Volvo XC40 Recharge P8.
+We managed around 235 miles in a 1st Edition version on a cold day, while the trip computer's predicted range appeared to drop at the same rate as the miles travelled.
+The ID.4 GTX has an official range of 298 miles, but our test vehicle showed 224 miles predicted range.

 Charging up using the 7.2kW wallbox that most owners will have at home takes around 12 hours, and should cost just over £10, depending on the tariff.
 The ID.4 also has 125kW charging capacity, so if you can find a fast enough charger, it can be replenished by almost 200 miles in half an hour.
 The Volvo gets 150kW charging as standard but is a more expensive car to buy in the first place.

 Like other electric models, the ID.4 is more expensive to buy than a petrol or diesel equivalent but you start saving money as soon as you own it.
-There's VED (tax) exemption, free entry into low emissions zones like the Congestion Charge are in central London and recharging is, of course, cheaper than paying for diesel or petrol.
-Company-car drivers also stand to benefit because Benefit-in-Kind tax is far cheaper for zero-emission models.
+There's VED (road tax) exemption, free entry into low emissions zones like the Congestion Charge in central London and recharging is, of course, cheaper than paying for diesel or petrol.
+Company-car drivers also stand to save money, because Benefit-in-Kind tax is far cheaper for zero-emission models.

 The Volkswagen ID.4 is covered by the brand's standard three-year/60,000-mile warranty, however, early EV adopters will be reassured that the battery gets a longer, eight-year/100,000-mile period of cover.
 Some buyers have been put off buying an electric car because of the unknown reliability of batteries and the fact they make up such a large proportion of an electric vehicle's value.